NABNE TEST SITES

 NABNE is taking steps to comply with CDC/PHAC, government, and local COVID-19 prevention guidelines and restrictions during the administration of the NPLEX Examinations.
 When you register to take the examination(s), you agree to abide by all measures NABNE is taking to keep examinees and testing staff safe and to prevent transmission of COVID-19.
 These measures include having your temperature taken before you enter the testing room, being required to wear a face mask, and complying with social/physical distancing guidelines.

 When you choose a NABNE test site, you acknowledge that travel restrictions related to COVID-19 might prevent you from taking the examinations.
 For the 14 days prior to the exam administration, NABNE requires that you agree to follow current public safety COVID-19 prevention guidelines (i.e., wearing a mask when out in public, maintaining 6 ft.
-(2 m.) social distancing, washing or sanitizing your hands after each potential contagion contact).
+(2 m.) social distancing, avoiding crowds and poorly ventilated spaces, washing or sanitizing your hands after each potential contagion contact).

 Eastern Test Sites (CT, IL, ON, PR):